HaoyuXie98/EE547-project-Multifunctional-Customer-Service-Platform/README.md

 need to install before running the program:

+npm install all
-npm install express body-parser jsonwebtoken ejs
+npm install body-parser jsonwebtoken ejs